 We rely on single-source suppliers and, in a few cases, sole-source suppliers for many of the components used in the OCS.
 For example, each of Fresenius Kabi Austria GmbH and Fresenius Kabi AB, which we refer to collectively as Fresenius, is our single-source supplier of OCS Solutions for the OCS Lung and the OCS Heart, respectively.
 While we have manufacturing and supply agreements with certain of our suppliers, for most of our suppliers, we place purchase orders on an as-needed basis.
 Our suppliers could discontinue the manufacturing or supply of these components at any time.
-We do not carry a significant inventory of these components.
+We do not carry a significant inventory of some of these components.
 Our suppliers may not be able to meet our demand for their products, either because of acts of nature, the nature of our agreements with those manufacturers or our relative importance to them as a customer, and our manufacturers may decide in the future to discontinue or reduce the level of business they conduct with us.
+In addition, if these suppliers are unable to deliver components to us, whether due to a labor shortage, slow down or stoppage, or for any other reason, we would be required to seek alternative suppliers.
 We might not be able to identify and qualify additional or replacement suppliers for any of these components quickly or at all or without incurring significant additional costs.
 We cannot guarantee that we will be able to establish alternative relationships on similar terms, without delay or at all.
+We also may choose to establish our own manufacturing process of certain components and we may not be successful in doing so.
+For example, we will need to seek FDA approval for any component design we choose to manufacture, which may not be granted in a reasonable time, or at all.
+In addition, the components we design may not be successful or may not provide a functional or economic benefit compared to similar components manufactured by third parties.
+If we choose to establish our own manufacturing process of components of the OCS, we may be required to procure additional raw materials for such processes, which may not be available.
 We may also face regulatory delays or be required to seek additional regulatory clearances or approvals if we experience any delay or deficiency in the quality of products obtained from suppliers or if we have to replace our suppliers.
 In addition, many of the components used in the OCS are specifically designed for use in the OCS, which means that off-the-shelf components may not be available as substitutes.